Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 Starting now, Microsoft will roll out their new Chromium-based Edge browser to their millions of Windows 10 users.
 And this will also mark the end of an era. *The era of the Trident-Engine*.

 But hadn't the Trident era already ended when Edge appeared?
+Not really.

 When Microsoft created the Edge browser in 2015, what they really did was to fork Trident into EdgeHTML and to strip out plenty of legacy code paths like [ActiveX](https://en.wikipedia.org/wiki/ActiveX) (Microsoft's version of Java Applets) or emulation of older IE rendering engines.
 Both browsers sharing the same genes get's apparent when you read posts like [these](https://blogs.windows.com/msedgedev/2017/04/19/modernizing-dom-tree-microsoft-edge/) on the Edge Blog or when you see bug reports that [similarly affect IE 11 as well as Edge 17](https://phabricator.wikimedia.org/T203564).
 [Most of the initial Edge improvements came from Chakra](https://www.anandtech.com/show/8932/internet-explorer-project-spartan-shows-large-performance-gains), the JavaScript engine, whereas only a moderate few [could be attributed to the rendering engine itself](http://html5test.com/compare/browser/ie-11/edge-12.html).
 Renaming the browser could be considered more of a marketing move, though, as the removal of legacy features already started earlier, when the browser was still called Internet Explorer.